 2. Devolo Home Control Radiator Thermostat

-So, what do we think of the Devolo home control system as a smart heating system?
-Even though it was designed with the whole home in mind, the heating accessories make the Devolo system a great smart heating system, although not as invasive as the likes of Hive and Nest.
-Unlike those, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
-It provides per-room temperature control, where Nest and Hive can only control the temperature of the house as a whole.
+Even though it was designed with the whole home in mind, the heating accessories make Devolo a great smart heating system.
+Unlike Nest and Hive, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
 However, to control the boiler you'll need the smart thermostat as well.

-The app experience lets it down a bit, but the full website more than makes up for a frustrating mobile app.
+The app experience lets it down a bit, but the full website more than makes up for those frustrations.
 Devolo’s additional accessories can turn a dumb home smart, and it can be a gradual process as all accessories are sold separately.

 Read our full Devolo Home Control Radiator Thermostat review